antopat1/solidityFundraiser/README.md

 ## Overview

-This project is a prototype of a charity fundraiser smart contract implemented on the Ethereum blockchain.
+This project is a prototype of a charity fundraiser  smart contract in the field of information tecnology implemented on the Ethereum blockchain.
 The smart contract allows for the collection of donations and ensures secure management of the funds.
 The goal is to provide a transparent and automated way for non-profit organizations to raise funds.

 ## Features